 Leading leaders are based on trust, accountability, understanding, relationships, expertise, and a recognition of each influence factor on elites.
 Working with elites requires relationships built in one-on-one interactions at an individual level.
 Positive relationships build and facilitate trust, and trust in a leader is vital to ensure the desired action from followers.
 Regardless of the follower, trust in a leader is less risky and more acceptable than following the same recommended approach by an untrusted leader.
 At the end of the day, people follow because they believe that it is in their best interests.

-Communication through one-on-one relationship building is a key process of leading leaders.
+Communication through one-on-one relationship building is a key process for leading leaders.
 Interacting, understanding, supporting, and believing in elites establishes the beginnings of trust between leaders and followers.
 This process, when ongoing and continuous one, invests in the followers and provides the leader with vital information as to the motivations, needs, beliefs, influences, and ambitions of the follower.
 With ongoing communications and relationship building, a leader has the tools to ensure trust is moving in both directions and can overcome any concerns or issues prior to pain points being felt.

 Elites are a tangible and substantial force within an organization.
 While they may have a formal or informal interest in their organization, their strengths make them a reasonable resource to tap into when selecting a leader.
 As such, they have not only a vested interest, but also often feel that the leader is beholding to them for their vote in the selection process.
 This creates an immediate area of potential conflict for new leaders as the elites do not necessarily view the leader as one to follow, but instead as one to perform as they expect.